mmiranda222/.statsuite/recipes/how-to-release-js.md

     1. create a **tag** on master (default latest) with a **release** (add a description in optional release description) following the name convention: `v<semver>`
     1. paste the tag link in the milestone description (releases row)
     1. when deployement done (check pipeline), check the commit healthcheck of the service/app in staging ([dashboard for healtcheck list](https://gitlab.com/sis-cc/dotstatsuite-documentation/-/blob/master/devops-dashboard.md))
+1. restart config service (especially if translations or config data has been updated) to load config from buckets
+1. restart search service to load updated config (clean and re-index if major change related to search or if space/datasources have been updated)
 1. the milestone should contain:
     - a list of related issues with their related merge requests (discrete diffs)
     - a list of merge requests from develop to master branches (global diffs)